-To confirm - all applicants/scripts will get an initial ten-page read to assess whether they should receive a full script read.
-Applicants put forward by Participating Companies and Continuing Drama shows will automatically receive a full script read, however a full script read does not guarantee a place on any longlist or improve chances of being selected for the longlist.
+Applicant’s Original Scripts will get an initial ten-page read to assess whether they should receive a full script read.
+Applicants nominated the Participating Companies will automatically receive a full script read, however a full script read does not guarantee a place on any longlist or improve chances of being selected for the longlist.

-Once all submissions which have been selected by the panel at Stage One have received a full script read, and story ideas have been reviewed, a longlist of potential successful applicants shall be created.
+Once all submissions which have been selected by the panel at Stage One have received a full script read, and Pitch Documents have been reviewed, a longlist of potential successful applicants shall be created.

 Unsuccessful applicants will be notified via the Writersroom E-Submission System.

 All longlisted writers shall be called to a workshop, essentially a group interview.
-The workshops will take place in either virtually or in-person in London, on July 2nd, 3rd, 6th, and 7th 2020.
+The workshops will take place in either virtually or in-person in London, on July 4th, 5th, 7th and 8th 2022.
 Each longlisted writer will attend one of these days.

 From the longlist, up to twenty writers will then be shortlisted for Stage Four.

-Interviews for the shortlisted writers will take place either virtually or in-person in London, on July 27th, 28th, 29th 2020.
+Interviews for the shortlisted writers will take place either virtually or in-person in London, on July 25th, 26th, 27th 2022.
 A written exercise may be given in advance.

 Successful applicants will be notified by 31 July 2022 (such date subject to change at BBC Studios’ sole discretion)

 BBC Studios Writers’ Academy Engagement

-13. In addition to payment of the Fee, an accommodation allowance of £480 per week, and travel expenses will be paid to any Writers based outside of London during the 13 week Initial Training Period.
-The BBC shall not be responsible for any other expenses incurred unless agreed in writing in advance.
+12. In addition to payment of the Fee, an accommodation allowance of £480 per week, and travel expenses will be paid to any Writers based outside of London TFL zones 1 - 6 during the 13 week Initial Training Period.
+BBC Studios shall not be responsible for any other expenses incurred unless agreed in writing in advance.

-18. BBC Studios reserves the right to disqualify any submission which breaches any of these terms and conditions.
+18. BBC Studios reserves the right to disqualify any submission that breaches any of these terms and conditions.

-19. BBC Studios reserves the right to disqualify applications that are inconsistent with the BBC Editorial Policy Guidelines or which may bring the BBC into disrepute.
+19. BBC Studios reserves the right to disqualify applications that are inconsistent with the BBC Editorial Policy Guidelines or which may bring the BBC, and BBC Studios into disrepute.